JeschkeLab/autoDEER/docsrc/source/autoDEER/GUI_interface.rst

 After an Experiment
 -------------------
-Once the experiment has finished, a PDF report can be now be saved.
+Once the experiment has finished or during an experiment, a PDF report can be now be saved.
 "File -> Save Report" will save a PDF report, in a chosen folder.
 The report will contain all the data and graphs from the experiment, as well as a summary of the experiment parameters.
 This is somewhat akin to a lab book entry.
 It is recommended that this along with all saved data is kept for future reference.
+Data will be saved in both the spectrometers native format and as a '.h5' file.
+The '.h5' file is a HDF5 file, which is a standardised data format and used widely in the scientific community.
+It can be easily read by python and matlab, and is recommended for use with autoDEER.